Tezos: History

-Tezos, first proposed in 2014, was created by husband-and-wife team Arthur and Kathleen Breitman.
-While working at Morgan Stanley in 2014, Arthur Breitman released two papers proposing a new type of blockchain under the pseudonym "L. M Goodman", referencing a journalist at Newsweek who had misidentified the creator of Bitcoin.
+Tezos was first proposed in 2014 and created by husband-and-wife team Arthur and Kathleen Breitman.
+While working at Morgan Stanley in 2014, Arthur Breitman released two papers that proposed a new type of blockchain under the pseudonym "L. M. Goodman," referencing a journalist at Newsweek who had misidentified the creator of Bitcoin.
 He chose the name "Tezos" after writing a program to list unclaimed websites that could be pronounced in English.
-In 2015, with the goal of developing Tezos, Arthur Breitman registered a company called Dynamic Ledger Solutions Inc (DLS) in Delaware, with himself as chief executive.
-He contracted French firm OCamlPro to help develop the software.
-Arthur worked at Morgan Stanley at the time, but he did not provide them with notice of his work on Tezos as required by the Financial Industry Regulatory Authority (FINRA), and he was eventually fined $20,000.
-He sought to raise $5 to $10 million from banks but was unable to find backers.
-By 2016, he left Morgan Stanley; Tezos received $612,000 from 10 backers while the Breitmans planned for an initial coin offering (ICO).
+In 2015, intending to develop Tezos, Arthur Breitman registered a company called Dynamic Ledger Solutions, Inc. (DLS) in Delaware, with himself as chief executive.
+In March 2014, he contracted French firm OCamlPro to help him conceive the protocol and develop the prototype and the ICO infrastructure.
+Arthur worked at Morgan Stanley at the time.
+Still, he did not notify them of his work on Tezos as required by the Financial Industry Regulatory Authority (FINRA), and eventually fined $20,000.
+He sought to raise $5 to $10 million from banks but could not find backers.
+By 2016, he left Morgan Stanley, and Tezos received $612,000 from 10 backers while the Breitmans planned for an initial coin offering (ICO).

-They received a $1.5 million investment from Tim Draper and hired public relations firm Strange Brew to promote their project.
+They received a $1.5 million investment from Tim Draper and hired a public relations firm, Strange Brew to promote their project.
 The firm was alleged to have falsely claimed that large American financial firms were using Tezos.